 Copyright © Nucleus Medical Media, Inc.

-St. Louis encephalitis is caused by a virus with the same name.
+A virus with the same name causes St. Louis encephalitis.
 Mosquitoes are infected with this virus when they feed on birds.
 Infected mosquitoes can transmit the virus to humans and animals.
 St. Louis encephalitis is not spread from person to person.

 Risk factors that increase your chance of getting St. Louis encephalitis include: